cjdbarlow/Part-One/metabolism.md

 ||Hepatic disease|
 ||Smoking, ETOH|

-##Hofmann Degradation
+##Organ Independent Metabolism
+Mechanisms of organ indepedent metabolism include:
+* **Hofmann Degradation**
-**Hofmann degradation** refers to spontaneous degradation or metabolism of substances occurring in plasma.
+Spontaneous degradation or metabolism of substances occurring in plasma.

->Cisatracurim undergoes Hofmann degradation
+  * e.g. Cisatracurim undergoes Hofmann degradation

-##Plasma Estserases
+* **Plasma Estserases**
 Plasma esterases are non-microsomal enzymes which hydrolyse ester bonds.
+They:
+  * Are typically synthetised in the liver and erythrocytes
+  * Have a **high capacity**
-They are typically synthetised in the liver and erythrocytes, and have a **high capacity** and **organ independent elimination**, so drugs metabolised by plasma esterases have a reliable offset.
+  This, combined with the organ-independent elimination, means drugs metabolised by plasma esterases have a reliable offset.
+  * e.g. Suxamethonium is hydrolysed by plasma esterases

 ##References
- [^1]: Peck TE, Hill SA.
+1. Peck TE, Hill SA.
 Pharmacology for Anaesthesia and Intensive Care.
 4th Ed.
 Cambridge University Press.
 2014.
- Essential pharmacology for the ANZCA primary exam
+2. Essential pharmacology for the ANZCA primary exam